 Learning how to write dialogue in an essay is not necessarily about the actual dialogue.
 As long as you do not do it like you are in your first grade – by mentioning that he said this and she said you should be alright.
 Use your imagination and the right words to create a constant flow.

 What most writers struggle with is formatting the dialogue.
-If you want it to look professional, you better follow a bunch of small rules that can make the difference.
-Unfortunately, many writers overlook this aspect and this is when you can stand out in the crowd.
-These tips should help you learn how to write a dialogue in an essay like a pro.
+If you want it to look professional, you better follow many small rules that can make a difference.
+Unfortunately, many writers overlook this aspect, and this is when you can stand out in the crowd.
+These tips should help you learn how to write dialogue in an essay like a pro.

 1. Quotation marks

 The words spoken by your character should go in double quotation marks.
 This is the most common option unless you write this essay for a British school or company.
 The British rely on single quotation marks.
 In fact, they tend to reverse the use of single and double quotation marks.

 “I love staring at the moon.”

 2. Separate sentences

 You are supposed to use separate sentences if there is action around the dialogue before or after it.
 These actions go in different sentences.

 Alex shouted.
 “Stay where you are!”

 What happens if there is no action then?
 If your character shouts out the words, stick to a comma rather than a different sentence.
 Everything becomes part of one sentence.